Sumidouro State Park: Environment

-The park is in an area of carbonate rock formations, with springs, sink holes and caves rich in speleothems.
+The park is in an area of carbonate rock formations, with springs, sinkholes, and caves rich in speleothems.

 The climate is tropical humid, with rainy summers when there are periods of flooding and dry winters.

 The flora includes species from the cerrado and Atlantic Forest biomes.

 Vegetation includes gallery forest, cerrado and rocky meadows.

 Flora include ipê-amarelo, ipê-roxo, moreira, aroeirinha, jatobá-do-campo, gabiroba, manjoba, mutamba and faveiro.

 The park is in the transition zone from cerrado to Atlantic Forest, and also has dry forest.

 Trees with heights of 5 to 8 m predominate in the cerrado, in the northeast and east regions of the Sumidouro lagoon.

 These include pequi, pau-terra, cagaita, tingui and sucupira.

 Deciduous trees predominate in limestone areas, reaching about 20 m in height.

 These include aroeira, gameleira, angico, cedro, catiguá, embiruçu, paineira and maria-pobre.

 There are also species typical of the caatinga such as cactos mandacaru and figo-da-barbária, and shrubs such as pimentinha-do-mato.

 Around the Gruta da Lapinha the predominant trees are semi-deciduous, losing about half their leaves in the dry season, and growing to 15 to 20 m.

 These include angico-vermelho, angico-branco, jequitibá-branco and paineira.

 The original forest has been damaged by man, causing impoverishment of the soil and invasion of cerrado species.

 The park's management plan includes restoration of some of the areas.

-There 13 species of mammals including marsupials and rodents and 13 species of bats.
+There 13 species of bats, and 13 species of other mammals, including marsupials and rodents.

 There is a large bat population due to the many caves in the park area.